 What’s not to love about a cut of meat with the word “tender” in it’s name?
-Beef tenderloin is right up there with my choices if I ever need to pick a last meal.
+Grilled beef tenderloin is right up there with my choices if I ever need to pick a last meal.
 If you have a special occasion coming up and want to impress your guest, this is the cut of meat you should splurge for at the butcher’s shop.
 Some cuts of meat require work to get great taste and optimal tenderness.
 With the beef tenderloin, all the cook needs to do is not screw it up.

 The beef tenderloin is the cut of meat that provides us with the filet mignon.
 Just like the filet mignon, we want to keep the seasoning minimal and focus more on technique.
 Aside from over-seasoning, the easiest way to screw up a great beef tenderloin is to over-cook it!
 If there was ever a justification to purchase a good probe meat thermometer, this is it.
 You just paid a lot of money for this thing, what’s another $40 for a good probe thermometer that will allow you to monitor the progress?